Empower homeless youth and transform communities through the love of Jesus.

 Since street children generally do not have protection, supervision or direction, they are vulnerable targets for exploitation, vulnerable to disease and addictions due to hunger and abuse.
 Typically, they resort to theft and violence as a means to an end.
 They are frequently exploited sexually, which is a topic not often discussed in Haitian culture.
 While it may not be “acceptable” it happens constantly.

 Streethearts works as a change agent for street kids in Cap-Haitien, Haiti, helping to redirect the course of their lives by providing for fundamental needs along their path from childhood to adulthood.
 We don’t believe in institutionalizing children.
 Each child steps into an individualized life plan when they enroll.
 The key to self-improvement starts with each child’s acceptance of who he is and developing his plan for the future.

-For more information on how we started, please click below.
+For more information on how we started and our Statement of Faith, please click below.
 For more information about the program or to contact us, please use the form below.

 You can also reach us directly:

 Wegley, Higginbotham & Associates, PLC – Attn: Streethearts